oarepo/oarepo-enrollment-permissions/README.md

    from ``oarepo_enrollment_permissions.RecordsSearchMixin``.
-2. If your ``read_permission_factory_imp`` is not ``check_elasticsearch``, be sure to include the result of ``oarepo_enrollment_permissions.read_permission_factory`` in your permission factory.
+2. If your ``read_permission_factory_imp`` is not ``check_elasticsearch``, be sure to include the result of ``oarepo_enrollment_permissions.read_permission_factory`` in your permission factory - see below for details).
-3. Use ``oarepo_enrollment_permissions.update_permission_factory`` as your update permission factory (or call if from your own permission factory)
+3. Use ``oarepo_enrollment_permissions.update_permission_factory`` as your update permission factory (or call if from your own permission factory - see below for details).
-4. Use ``oarepo_enrollment_permissions.delete_permission_factory`` as your delete permission factory (or call if from your own permission factory)
+4. Use ``oarepo_enrollment_permissions.delete_permission_factory`` as your delete permission factory (or call if from your own permission factory - see below for details).
-5. Use ``oarepo_enrollment_permissions.create_permission_factory`` as your create permission factory (or call if from your own permission factory)
+5. Use ``oarepo_enrollment_permissions.create_permission_factory`` as your create permission factory (or call if from your own permission factory - see below for details).

 Now you are all set, no one has an access until granted.